urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt2.md

 We anticipate the relative pricing of stars and planets to align (so to speak) as Tlon and others increase education about Urbit, and as additional planet sellers and hosting providers enter the market.

 Finally, there are 4,294,967,296 (or 2<sup>32</sup>) planets on the network.
 Planets currently trade largely in a range of $10 to $15.
 While we expect planet prices to fluctuate from provider to provider as described in the previous post, we also expect they will ultimately find an equilibrium price somewhere near their current range for two reasons.
-First, this range is affordable for most purchasers, and second, the cost to configure addresses for distribution is fairly static, and acts as something of a price floor.
+First, this range is affordable for most purchasers, and second, the cost to configure addresses for distribution is fairly static and acts as something of a price floor.

-That said, we also anticipate that planet prices will be abstracted away from most purchasers and will be included in bundled annual packages of hosting and data routing services.
+That said, we also anticipate that planet prices will be abstracted away from most purchasers, and will be included in bundled annual packages of hosting and data routing services.
 For this reason, infrastructure service providers (i.e. hosting providers) will likely be the best positioned parties to capture value from planet distribution.

 While an increase in the supply of Urbit address space is a technical possibility, it would run counter to the economic incentives of Urbit address space owners.
-For this reason, we see a galaxy vote to dilute address space as improbable.
+This is why we view a galaxy vote to dilute address space as improbable.

 Scarcity may be sufficient alone to drive value, but it’s much more impactful when the unit has some underlying purpose, which brings us to utility.

 ## Utility
 Utility (i.e. what Urbit addresses can be used for) has largely been addressed in the previous installation of this series.
 Briefly, our view is that stars and galaxies are useful for more than simply selling their subsidiary address space.
-Their usevalue encompasses their unique functionality on the network and the business models that functionality represents.
+Their use value encompasses their unique functionality on the network and the business models that functionality represents.

 As a refresher, this use value falls in five broad categories.
 1. Authentication technology is broadly useful.
-All Urbit identities — planets, stars, and galaxies — can be used for authenticating one’s Urbit computer, and authentication in general.
+All Urbit identities — planets, stars, and galaxies — can be used for authenticating one’s Urbit computer, and for authentication in general.
 Urbit ID was designed for Urbit-specific authentication, but a lot of general functionality can be built on top of this infrastructure.
 Urbit ID is simple, extensible, and easy to use, making PGP style claims much more useful than they are today.
 2. Network infrastructure services represent a revenue stream.
 Stars and galaxies specifically should be understood primarily as revenue-generating network infrastructure.
-We anticipate that stars and galaxies will eventually charge for infrastructure related services like hosting and packet routing, and will distinguish themselves on quality and service.
+We anticipate that stars and galaxies will eventually charge for infrastructure related services, like hosting and packet routing, and will distinguish themselves on quality and service.
 3. Stars and galaxies are well positioned to offer additional services.
-Because of their role as high level network nodes, stars and galaxies are uniquely positioned to offer additional services including content delivery networks (CDNs), Bitcoin and other blockchain-related nodes, 0x relays, Tor exit nodes, etc.
+Because of their role as high level network nodes, stars and galaxies are uniquely positioned to offer additional services, including content delivery networks (CDNs), Bitcoin and other blockchain-related nodes, 0x relays, and Tor exit nodes.
 4. Schelling points have value.
 Because stars and galaxies hold a certain authority on the network (by dint of their relationship to their subsidiary nodes), they act as [Schelling points](https://nav.al/schelling-point), or default hubs, for various activities that will arise as the network grows.
 Already various groups and communities are beginning to collect around stars.
 This gravity has value and will eventually be priced.
 5. Voting has value.
 Galaxies exclusively hold a vote on the network.
-This voting right can be separated from the galaxy itself and transferred, and we anticipate this will happen eventually.
+This voting right can be separated from the galaxy itself and transferred, and we anticipate that this will happen eventually.
 The value of this right has not yet been priced into the market, though as Urbit adoption grows, the value of a vote will emerge and increase.

 Utility is only one component of a value calculation.
 To further develop the inquiry into value, let’s move on to trading factors.

 ## Trading, volume, and liquidity
 Urbit IDs are individually represented by non-fungible ERC-721 tokens, and are therefore tradable on the open market by any platform that supports this token standard.
-Currently there are three known Urbit-exclusive sales platforms, and one generalized ERC-721 trading platform that list Urbit IDs.
+Currently there are three known Urbit-exclusive sales platforms and one generalized ERC-721 trading platform that list Urbit IDs.
 Aggregate market prices for stars and planets are readily available.
-Volume is low as no effort has been made to promote the fact of availability, yet the number of [total transactions](https://azimuth.network/stats/events.txt) has increased steadily since the network was launched to Ethereum in 2019, even absent public messaging.
+Volume is low, as no effort has been made to promote the fact of availability, yet the number of [total transactions](https://azimuth.network/stats/events.txt) has increased steadily since the network was launched to Ethereum in 2019, even absent public messaging.

 <br>
 <img class="" src="https://media.urbit.org/site/posts/essays/value-of-address-space-pt2-tps.svg">